orbit-love/community-ruby-pipedrive-orbit/README.md

 ```ruby
 client.notes
 ```
-### Fetching Pipedrive Notes
+### Fetching Pipedrive Activities

-Once, you have an instantiated client, you can fetch Pipedrive activities and send them to Orbit by invoking the `#activities` instance method:
+You can fetch Pipedrive activities and send them to Orbit by invoking the `#activities` instance method:

 ```ruby
 client.activities